 The Trent and Mersey Canal has played an important role in the town's development, and continues to do so to this day.
 It forms a key element of Stone's leisure and tourism offer, and is an important part of the town's infrastructure.
-The canal corridor also supports a range of employment opportunities, including at the Grade II listed Grand Trunk Wharf, which still provides boat repair services.
+The canal corridor also supports a range of employment opportunities, including at the Grade II Listed Grand Trunk Wharf, which still provides boat repair services.

 Each of the above five Character Areas have a distinct character.
-Within two of these Character within large gardens.
+Within two of these Character Areas, Special Character Areas have been identified, namely Special Character Area North and Special Character Area South which are predominately residential comprising of properties set within large gardens.
 Through the community engagement, the issue of development of infill housing within garden plots was identified.
 The Neighbourhood Plan undertook further community engagement with residents of these two areas, proposing a policy to safeguard the gardens from development of additional residential units within the gardens, which would change and harm the special character.